 Never in all of our years of hiking have we encountered so much mud.
 The last time we hiked the trail to Shi Shi Beach it was muddy, but nothing like this.
 This was an epic mud bath, ankle deep in many places.
 We bushwhacked, made little bridges of logs, climbed trees, attempted great leaps.
 There was no way around the mud and the mud puddles.
 Why did we continue, you ask?
 Well, the worst of the mud didn’t start until about a mile in, and we kept thinking, “Surely this will improve!”
 It didn’t.

 Finally, after more than an hour of slogging, we reached the bluffs and caught our first glimpse of the beach below.
 A series of ropes help in navigating the 150-foot drop down to the beach.
 There, we stepped into the otherworldly landscape of rock spires, sea stacks, caves, and arches that decorate Shi Shi Beach.

 We didn’t linger long, because our destination—Point of Arches—was another two miles down the beach.
 The hike was gorgeous, with exposed rock formations and tide pools all along the way, and views of Point of Arches coming closer as we walked.

 The ideal time to visit Point of Arches is at low tide when the numerous tidepools are exposed.
 It’s a beautiful, peaceful hike, and the reward is a picturesque seascape of dozens of sea stacks, spires, arches, and caves, with tidepools surrounding it all.
-Ideally, we would have stayed overnight on the beach, which is what most people seem to do after making the effort to get here.
+Ideally, we would have stayed overnight on the beach, which is what many hardy souls do after making the effort to get here.
 The sunsets are reputed to be spectacular.
+Maybe next time.